30+ Successful PWA Examples for Your Inspiration

 The company discovered that various users couldn’t fetch weather details due to poor connection, or they do not even possess a good smartphone.

-They developed a PWA, which is available in 62 languages and 178 countries.
+They developed a PWA and made it available in 62 languages and 178 countries.
 Moreover, it reduced the page load time up to 80%.

 Uber is an American Technology Company that offers services, such as ride-hailing, food delivery, package delivery, couriers, etc.

 Uber is well-known for its ride-sharing services worldwide.
-Hence, they decided to expand this service to new countries, they created a PWA from scratch to provide the best experience to users.
+Hence, they decided to expand this service to new countries and created a PWA from scratch to provide the best experience to users.

-Uber PWA allows users to instantly request a ride, irrespective of the location, network, or device.
+Uber PWA allows users to instantly request a ride, irrespective of location, network, or device.

-Moreover, the size of the PWA is way less compared to the native mobile app.
+Moreover, the Uber PWA size is 50KB which is way less than the native mobile app.
 Lastly, PWA is considered a good alternative when the native app doesn’t work.

 Tinder is one of the leading dating apps in the market.
 It allows users to find the most suitable date within a few minutes.
 Back in 2017, Tinder decided to invest in the progressive web application.

-After launching the PWA, Tinder observed that more users started messaging, swiping, and ultimately their session time increased.
+After launching the PWA, Tinder observed that more users started messaging and swiping, and ultimately their session time increased.

 Telegram is a well-known cloud-based chat service provider launched in the year 2013.
 On understanding the importance of the web app, the company decided to invest in a progressive web application.